shiql/PopulationMixture/README.md

 # PopulationMixture
- Mining hourly dynamics of population with different activities based on decomposition of sequential snapshot data
+ Mining hourly dynamics of populations with different activities based on decomposition of sequential snapshot data